HallBenjamin/AttentionBot/README.md

 - \help 3949
 - \attention [position]

 Position is one letter A-J (capitalization does not matter) and/or one number 1-9.
 Order does not matter.
+Position is not required for the command.

 # Release Notes
 ## v1.1.1.0a